-Hope Maltz has been helping clients release distress from their bodies to find relief from chronic pain and stress for over 20 years.
-Her gentle, supportive presence and touch help ease the physical disruption and overwhelm of chronic stress and pain, inviting the feeling of safety from the inside out.
+Hope Maltz has been helping people find relief from accumulated stress, anxiety, and depression for over 20 years.
+Her gentle, supportive presence and touch ease the overwhelm of chronic stress and chronic pain, promoting calm and effectively dealing with life’s pressures.

-Hope opened her Bellevue practice in 2010 and continues to hone her skills each year with extensive continuing education.
+Hope opened her Bellevue practice in 2010; her office in the Fremont neighborhood of Seattle opened in January 2018.
+Hope continues to update and refine her knowledge and skills each year with extensive continuing education.

-Before focusing on relieving stress and healing trauma, she worked as a biologist and technical trainer for the US Fish and Wildlife Service on the East Coast with her academic degrees in Biology (BS) and Wildlife Management (MS).
+Before focusing on relieving stress, and the trauma of anxiety and depression, she worked as a biologist and technical trainer for the US Fish and Wildlife Service on the East Coast with her academic degrees in Biology (BS) and Conservation Biology (MS).
 In spite of the dream job, she moved west to feed her soul and pursue her passion for helping others thrive.
-She is a member of the Seattle Mountaineers, a student of Aikido, and assists clients of The Sophia Way‘s shelter for homeless women.
+She is a student of Aikido, a member of the Seattle Mountaineers, and supporter of The Sophia Way‘s work with homeless women on the Eastside.

-Hope: “I am dedicated to helping my clients move out of pain and into lives they love.”
+Hope: “I am dedicated to helping my clients move into lives they love.”